-12. Fees and charges that apply to your super
+13. Fees and charges that apply to your super

-The fees and charges of NGS Super are set out in the Be clear about fees, costs and tax fact sheet available online at www. ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS).
+The fees and charges of NGS Super are set out in the Fees, Costs and Tax fact sheet available online at www.ngssuper.com.au/pds.

-- · In addition to these fees, the standard 0.10% asset fee applies. - The NGS Super administration fee of \$65 p.a. will be charged if you have one or more Supplementary Accounts.
+- The NGS Super administration fee of \$65 p.a. will be charged if you have one or more Supplementary Accounts.
 This fee is met from the assets of the Plan.
 If you do not have a Productivity or a Voluntary Contribution Account this fee will not be charged. - The costs associated with any insurance cover provided to you as a member of the former PEGS Plan are met from the assets of the Plan.